LucianABC/PatientsBrowser/README.md

 ### Zustand (state manager)

 I used this library to manage the patients fetched from the API in a local store that can be accessed anywhere in the code.
-I update this state via a hook (*usePatients*) where I  fetched the patients on mount and trigger side effects when updating patients (refetching data so the UI stays updated).
+I update this state via a hook (`usePatients`) where I  fetched the patients on mount and trigger side effects when updating patients (refetching data so the UI stays updated).
 I could've  used something like React Query to manage the requests but since this is a small app with just one global state I thought it was a bit of an overkill.

 ### CSS modules

 Since the challenge's acceptance criteria requested not to use UI libraries such as MaterialUI, I wanted to take it a step further and not use any styling libraries at all and use plain CSS.
 I like CSS modules because I find it's more readable than plain CSS, you can really see *where* the styles are applying and that makes it easier to debug if something breaks.
+I could've used Sass but I tend to go overboard with the nesting and I wanted to avoid it and use specific classes that are easier to debug.

+### Notistack

+This is a library to quickly display notifications.
+I used it to show the success/error of the API calls.

 ## Folder structure